Moving Energy Efficiently

 Biofuel Plants

-To learn more about biofuel plants, you can visit the following websites:
+To learn more about biofuel plants and the process of biofuel production, you can visit the following websites:

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.